 With support from the USDA Forest Service, the Massachusetts Urban and Community Forestry Program now offers an Urban and Community Forestry Challenge Grant.
 These are 50-50 matching grants offered to municipalities and non-profit groups in Massachusetts communities of all sizes for the purpose of building local capacity for excellent urban and community forestry at the local and regional level.
 This grant offering is not a new grant, but a combination of our previous grant opportunities (Mass ReLeaf, Planning and Education, and Heritage Grants).
 We have changed the format in an effort to streamline the grant process for applicants and better target our limited resources.

 What is Urban and Community Forestry?
 For the purpose of these grants, Urban and Community Forestry refers to professional management (planting, protection and maintenances) of a municipality's public tree resources in partnership with residents and community institutions.
-On a broader scale, Urban and Community Forestry involves the community in the management of all a municipality's or region's "green infrastructure" in order to maximize social, economic and environmental quality.
+On a broader scale, Urban and Community Forestry involves the community in the management of an entire municipality’s or region’s green infrastructure" in order to maximize social, economic and environmental quality.
 For a more detailed description see

 Who Can Apply?
-Eligible groups include all units of local government and nonprofit 501(c)(3) organizations.
+Eligible groups include all units of local government and nonprofit 501(c) (3) organizations.
 Local tree departments and citizen tree groups are specifically encouraged to apply.